The Ultimate In Birding Tours

 12 Days Group Size Limit 7

-SRI LANKA: OVERVIEW
+SRI LANKA BIRDING TOUR: OVERVIEW

 Birdquest’s Sri Lanka birding tours provide comprehensive coverage of one of the finest areas for birdwatching in the Indian Subcontinent region.
 Our Sri Lanka birding tour concentrates on the many endemics of this interesting island but also turns up a large number of more widespread species.

 If you gaze at an atlas, Sri Lanka, the one-time Ceylon, seems like a large teardrop falling into the ocean from the southern tip of the Indian peninsula.
-This green and beautiful island attracts many western visitors, and for the birdwatcher, it is the 33 endemic species that are the most exciting prize of a visit to this jewel of the Indian Ocean.
-We shall be concentrating on trying to see all of these during our visit, from the secretive Sri Lanka Spurfowl and spectacular Sri Lanka Blue Magpie to the relatively recently-described Serendib Scops Owl and the tiny Legge’s Flowerpecker.
+This green and beautiful island attracts many Western visitors, and for the birdwatcher, it is the 33 endemic species that are the most exciting prize of a visit to this jewel of the Indian Ocean.
+We shall be concentrating on trying to see all of these during our visit, from the secretive Sri Lanka Spurfowl and spectacular Sri Lanka Blue Magpie to the relatively recently described Serendib Scops Owl and the tiny Legge’s Flowerpecker.

 Sri Lanka has a great deal more to offer those interested in Asian birds than its large number of endemic specialities, as it not only possesses a comparatively rich resident avifauna (including a host of restricted-range species shared only with South India) but also hosts an exciting selection of migrant visitors from both northern Asia and the Indian subcontinent.
 Combine the island’s excellent birding with its attractive scenery and ancient culture and you have a potent combination.
 Not only does Sri Lanka have a diverse avifauna but, after two millennia of Buddhist-inspired regard for wildlife, many birds are tame and approachable, whilst even large mammals, including Asian Elephants, survive in good numbers in spite of a burgeoning human population.